It’s pretty easy to find foods in Costa Rica that kids will eat, and not just he desserts, though there are plenty of those.

 Pin it for later!

-*We traveled to Costa Rica with the Family Travel Association as guests of Costa Rica Family Holidays.
-We did promise any particular coverage in exchange for the travel.
+*I traveled to Costa Rica with the Family Travel Association as guests of Costa Rica Family Holidays and the Costa Rica government.
+I traveled here a second time with my family where we paid for our vacation but received some meda discounts.
+We did not promise any particular coverage in exchange for the travel.
 Our opinions are always our own.